ragmate/ragmate/README.md

 ### 2. Add environment variables

-Create the `.ragmate.env` file at the project root and add it to `.gitignore`.
+Create the `.ragmate.env` file at the project root and add it to `.gitignore` or `.git/info/exclude`.

 #### Required variables: